Pro-Western former general Pavel favoured as Czechs elect president

 BABIS PLAYS WAR CARD

-Babis, 68, is a combative business magnate in the chemicals, food, farming and media sectors who was prime minister in 2017-2021.
+Babis, 68, is a combative business magnate in the chemicals, food, farming and media sectors who was prime minister for the period 2017-2021.
 He has had warm relations with Hungary's Viktor Orban, who has clashed with EU partners over rule of law.

+Babis heads the biggest opposition party and has been a key figure in Czech politics for the past decade.
+He has criticised the government for doing too little in a cost of living crisis while campaigning.

-Babis built the finale of his campaign on fears of the war in Ukraine triggered by Russia's invasion spreading.
+He centred the finale of his campaign on fears of the war in Ukraine spreading.
 He said he would offer to broker peace talks and suggested that as a former soldier, Pavel could drag the Czech Republic into a war.
+Pavel has rejected this as warmongering.

+On Friday, Babis said on Czech Radio that even small nations like Norway could bring about peace treaties.
+"So we could try with Russia and Ukraine," he said.

-Babis had the support of outgoing President Milos Zeman, a divisive figure who pushed for closer ties with China and, until Russia invaded Ukraine, Moscow, as well as fringe forces such as the pro-Russian Communist Party.
+Babis has the support of outgoing President Milos Zeman, a divisive figure over his 10 years in office who pushed for closer ties with Beijing and - until Russia invaded Ukraine - Moscow, as well as fringe forces such as the pro-Russian Communist Party.

-As head of the largest opposition party, Babis also presented the vote as a protest against a government he said did little to help people cope with soaring energy prices.

 Petr Pavel: who is the ex-army chief leading Czech presidential election race?